The Outlying Fells of Lakeland

 From left to right:

-This collection represents a comprehensive assembly of The Outlying Fells of Lakeland books, including every impression/edition released by various publishers from its initial publication in 1974 up to 2022.
+This collection comprises a comprehensive collection of The Outlying Fells of Lakeland books, including every impression/edition published by various publishers from its initial publication in 1974 to 2022.
 It offers a historical perspective on the changes in printing, design, and editorial decisions made over five decades.